entrity/Archery/shot-cycle.md

 	- Set bow hand against bow (not gripping)
 6. Draw
 	- Make the bow arm strong _before_ draw begins.
 After the draw has started would be too late.
-	- During slow draw, push bow arm forward; let it pull the weight of the body forward, always keeping the plunger at a constant positiion relative to the bottom of the target face.
-(The plunger will change when I move to anchor, though.)
-(The weight of the body will eventually end up largely over the leading foot.)
-  - Curved (USAA) draw is okay?
+	- During slow draw, push bow arm forward.
   - Draw with weight on middle finger, not index finger.
 7. Anchor
 	- _Don't_ try to lock draw shoulder blade down.
 	- _Definitely don't_ lock draw shoulder blade upward.
-	- Come to anchor as close to aiming on gold as reasonably possible.
-During set-up, position plunger at a height calculated to make this easiest.
-(In my experiments at 18m, that's about 9 inches below the bottom of the paper.)
-	- Weight should shift forward slightly onto leading foot.
+	- Come to anchor.
+	- String blur should be behind riser or arrow, in front of face.
-8. Aim
+8. Expand & aim
-	- Pause when at aim.
+	- Push bow arm forward and tighten draw shoulder blade toward spine.
+Draw shoulder should tighten more than move.
+Tighten just enough for arrow to become steady.
+Don't go nuts.
+Bow arm should not pull rearward or sink into torso, just push forward.
 	- Check for cant.
-Maybe bring in string blur into line with riser.
 9. Release & follow through
 	- String hand should automatically move backward
 	- Bow should automatically move forward